zkzhang88/OpenCodeEdit-public-1/README.md

 OpenCodeEdit is a fully open-source data synthesis pipeline for instruction tuning LLMs on code editing.

+## Quick Guide

+- The code of the OpenCodeEdit pipeline is in the `generation/` folder.
+To run the pipeline, please follow the guideline in [generation/README.md](./generation/README.md).

+- The OpenCodeEdit series models can be downloaded from [here](https://huggingface.co/collections/zkzhang88/opencodeedit-series-models-68e4c5a5d6b616f7f229f96b).

+- The OCEData and OCEDataFT can be downloaded from [here](https://huggingface.co/datasets/zkzhang88/OCEData).

 ## Data Synthesis Pipline

 The OpenCodeEdit pipeline consists of four stages: